Scoliosis twists and rotates the vertebrae in your back, gradually pulling your spine into an ‘S’ or ‘C’ position.

 Non-surgical treatments for scoliosis include:

 Very young children rarely require surgery.
-The curve may be naturally corrected as they grow or minimized by a plaster cast or brace.
+The curve may be naturally corrected as they grow or minimised by a plaster cast or brace.

 Early onset scoliosis